Diocese of Birmingham in Alabama

-The Diocese of Birmingham in Alabama is a Latin Church ecclesiastical territory. or diocese, of the Catholic Church that encompasses the northern 39 counties of Alabama in the United States.
-It was erected on December 9, 1969, with territory from what is now the Archdiocese of Mobile.
-The Diocese of Birmingham in Alabama is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Mobile.

-The Cathedral of Saint Paul in Birmingham serves as the Episcopal see of the Diocese of Birmingham in Alabama.
+The Diocese of Birmingham in Alabama is a diocese of the Catholic Church in northern Alabama in the United States.
+It was erected in 1969, being a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Mobile.
+The Cathedral of Saint Paul in Birmingham serves as the mother church.
 EWTN, a major Catholic media enterprise, is located in the diocese.

 History

 1700 to 1800

-In 1703, the first Catholic church in present day Alabama, the Church of Fort Louis de la Louisiane, was founded by French explores at present-day Mobile.
+In 1703, the French founded Fort Louis de la Louisiana in what is today Mobile.
+They created a chapel at the fort, the first Catholic church in present-day Alabama.
 That next year, Henri Roulleaux De la Vente became the first resident priest in the new settlement, under the authority of the Diocese of Quebec in New France.

+During the 18th century, the French in Mobile were frequently in conflict with the British, who had gained control of northern areas of Alabama.
 With the end of the French and Indian War in 1763, the British took control of the French colonies east of the Mississippi River, including Mobile.

-The British mandated that the French Catholic landowners in Alabama swear allegiance to the Church of England.
-As a result, most of them migrated to New Orleans, now held by Catholic Spain.
+After taking control of Alabama, the British mandated that the French Catholic landowners in the province swear allegiance to the Church of England.
+As a result, most of them migrated to New Orleans, then held by Catholic Spain.
 In 1790, during the American Revolution, the Spanish took Mobile from the British.
-In 1793, the Vatican erected the Diocese of Louisiana and the Two Floridas centered in New Orleans to serve Catholics in the Spanish colonies.
+In 1793, the Vatican erected the Diocese of Louisiana and the Two Floridas, centered in New Orleans, to serve Catholics in the Spanish colonies, including coastal Alabama.